How Desperate is the Need for a New Facility?

 - Medical care complex with spacious surgical suite

-- Eight separate cageless cat colonies for adoptable cats
+- Four separate cageless cat colonies for adoptable cats

 - Larger, heated canine kennels with direct access to outdoor exercise area